-(A) the member of the Board who served on the review committee or the replacement if the member is not available,
+(A) the member of the Board who served on the review committee or a replacement member if the member is not available;

-- (B) one public member from the Board, - (C) the legal counsel of the Board, and
+(B) one public member from the Board;

+(C) the legal counsel of the Board; and

-(D) the Executive Director of the Board.
+(D) the Executive Director of the Board or Assistant Executive Director if designated by the Executive Director.

-(2) Upon review of the available evidence, the settlement committee shall present to the Board a written recommendation that:
+(2) Upon review of the evidence, the settlement committee shall:

-(A) the charge be dismissed as unfounded or trivial;
+(A) recommend that the Board dismiss the charge as unfounded or trivial;

-(B) when the charge is admitted as true, the Board accept the admission of guilt by the person charged and order the person not to commit in the future the specific act or acts admitted and, also, not to violate any provisions of the Board Rules or the statutes at any time in the future;
+(B) when the charge is admitted as true, recommend the Board accept the admission of guilt by the person charged and order the person not to commit in the future the specific act or acts admitted and, also, not to violate any provisions of the Board Rules or the statutes at any time in the future;

-(C) the charge, whether admitted or denied, be presented to the full Board for a hearing and determination by the Board on the merits of the charge in accordance with the substantive and procedural requirements of the provisions of Section .1400 of this Chapter and the provisions of G.S.
+(C) direct that the charge, whether admitted or denied, be presented to the full Board for a hearing and determination by the Board on the merits of the charge in accordance with the substantive and procedural requirements of the provisions of Section .1400 of this Chapter and the provisions of G.S.
 150B; or